RavanH/highlight-search-terms/readme.txt

 1. **Define CSS rules:** There are _no_ configuration options and there is _no_ predefined highlight styling.
 You are completely free to define any CSS styling rules in your themes **main stylesheet (style.css)** or the **Custom CSS** tab if the WordPress theme customizer.
 You can find basic instructions and CSS examples in the [FAQ's](https://wordpress.org/plugins/highlight-search-terms/#faq).

 1. **Check your theme:** In most up to date themes (including WP's own default theme) post and page content is shown inside a div with class `hentry`.
-This means search terms found in post and page content will be highlighted but not similar terms that accidentaly show in the page header, sidebar or footer.
+This means search terms found in post and page content will be highlighted but not similar terms that accidentally show in the page header, sidebar or footer.
 If your current theme does not use the `hentry` class (yet), this plugin will look for IDs `content`, `main` and finally `wrapper` but if none of those are found, it will not work for you out of the box.
 See the last of the [FAQ's](https://wordpress.org/plugins/highlight-search-terms/#faq) for ways to make it work.

 = Available hooks and filters =